Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems

 Since graphs are very versatile modeling tools, they can represent various kinds of structured knowledge.
 Typically, they are constructed from databases, however, the most frequent source we found in informed machine learning papers is world knowledge.

-\textbf{World Knowledge.} Since humans perceive the world as composed of entities, graphs are often used to represent relations between entities.
+\textbf{World Knowledge.} Since humans perceive the world as composed of entities, graphs are often used to represent relations between visual entities.
 For example, the Visual Genome knowledge graph is build from human annotations of object attributes and relations between objects in natural images \cite{marino2017more, jiang2018hybrid}.
 Similarly, the MIT ConceptNet \cite{speer2013conceptnet} encompasses concepts of everyday life and their relations automatically built from text data.
-Other influential exmaples of knowledge graphs containing general world knowledge are Freebase \cite{bollacker2008freebase} and DBPedia \cite{auer2007dbpedia}.

-\textbf{Natural Sciences.} In physics, graphs can immediately describe physical systems such as spring-coupled masses \cite{battaglia2016interaction}.
-In medicine, networks of gene-protein interactions describe biological pathway information \cite{ma2018multi}.
-Moreover, medical diagnoses have a hierarchical nature that is captured by classification systems such as the International Classification of Diseases (ICD) \cite{che2015deep, choi2017gram}.
-Knowledge incorporated into these systems is a mix of natural science, e.g. the etiology of a disease, and social considerations, e.g. w.r.t.~treatment and impact of a disease on daily life.
-Another knowledge graph is Medical Subject Headings (MeSH) \cite{lowe1994understanding}, which summarizes knowledge about medical terms.

-\textbf{Social Sciences.} In natural language processing, knowledge graphs often represent knowledge about relations among concepts, which can be referred to by words.
-For example, WordNet \cite{miller1995wordnet} represents semantic and lexical relations of words such as synonymy.
-Such knowledge graphs are often used for information extraction in natural language processing but information extraction can also be used to build new knowledge graphs \cite{mitchell2018never}.
+In natural language processing, knowledge graphs often represent knowledge about relations among concepts, which can be referred to by words.
+For example, WordNet~\cite{miller1995wordnet} represents semantic and lexical relations of words such as synonymy.
+Such knowledge graphs are often used for information extraction in natural language processing, but information extraction can also be used to build new knowledge graphs~\cite{mitchell2018never}.

+\textbf{Scientific Knowledge.} In physics, graphs can immediately describe physical systems such as spring-coupled masses \cite{battaglia2016interaction}.
+In medicine, networks of gene-protein interactions describe biological pathway information \cite{ma2018multi} and the hierarchical nature of medical diagnoses is captured by classification systems such as the International Classification of Diseases (ICD) \cite{che2015deep, choi2017gram}.